 The cornerstone of grid-tied solar photovoltaic systems is the policy of net metering, where the utility is mandated by state law to purchase electricity generated by the business and to offer compensation (in the form of a credit) on future electric bills.
 There are limits to the size of a system which is net-metered, which varies state-by-state, though practical considerations (like how much solar fits on your roof) usually come up before state limits are reached.

 The 30% ITC is the most significant tax credit available for solar energy systems, both solar hot water and solar photovoltaic.
 A business may take a credit (not deduction) of 30% of the purchase price of a solar energy system against an existing income or AMT tax liability.

 Solar energy systems may be eligible for five year accelerated depreciation if claimed as business property under the federal Modified Accelerated Cost-Recovery System (MACRS).
 Businesses eligible to use this deduction typically see an additional savings of 20-26%.

 The Rural Energy for America Program (REAP) provides financial assistance to agricultural producers and rural small businesses in rural America to purchase, install, and construct renewable energy systems, make energy efficiency improvements to non-residential buildings and facilities, use renewable technologies that reduce energy consumption, and participate in energy audits and renewable energy development assistance.

 These competitive grants are offered as much as twice per year and are available to businesses that meet the USDA’s definition of rural (under 50,000 inhabitants), while agricultural producers may be in rural or non-rural areas.
-ReVision Energy is able to offer some support in the grant-writing process on a case-by-case basis.
+ReVision Energy offers some support in the grant-writing process on a case-by-case basis.
 A USDA REAP grant may provide up to 25% of a project’s cost, with a cap of $500,000.

 Solar Renewable Energy Credits (SRECs)